Frequently Asked Questions

 Laundry facilities are sometimes offered by the hotels.

 for information on obtaining a passport.
 As with all of our trips, we try to provide the most accurate information we can, but governments sometimes change visa rules.
 It is your responsibility to double check the information we provide below by searching here.

-Starting October 1, 2019, US citizens traveling to New Zealand will need to apply for an e-Visa.
+As of October 1, 2019, U.S. citizens traveling to New Zealand need to apply for an e-Visa.
 Please see the US State Department entry, exit, & visa requirements for New Zealand

 GEEO travelers who are not US citizens should check with their government to determine visa requirements.